| About the Model: HERETICUS IIA Free-lance, Non-release Horizontal Cross

 is 'timed' as near correct to 'live-steam'

-The main reasons for compounding were the
+conditions as I can ascertain.
+Compounding The main reasons for compounding were the

 advantages of overall efficiency and less